MLS Cup Playoffs upcoming schedule, MLS Cup odds - 2020 season

-MLS betting odds and upcoming schedule: Major League Soccer is sprinting toward the finish line as MLS Cup 2020 begins to come into clear focus not so far from now on the horizon.
+MLS betting odds and upcoming schedule: Major League Soccer is now just three games from crowning a new MLS Cup champion and wrapping up the rollercoaster ride that was the 2020 season.

 [ MORE: Marsch reacts to big Salzburg win ]

-The MLS Cup Playoffs begin conference semifinals are set for this weekend and next week, culminating with MLS Cup on Dec.
+The MLS Cup Playoffs conference semifinals are set — Columbus Crew SC v New England Revolution in the East, and Seattle Sounders v Minnesota United in the West — for this weekend and early next week, with MLS Cup to follow quickly thereafter on Saturday, Dec.
 12.

 Click here for the latest available MLS betting odds and different odds on soccer and beyond from our new official sports betting partner PointsBet, as there will be plenty of selections to make each week with game lines and more available via NBC Sports Bet.